Close

 4. Human error is also a factor that can lead to a negative experience with virtual assistants.

-5. Even advanced AI technology is susceptible to mistakes and errors, causing frustration and dissatisfaction for the user.
+5. Even advanced AI technology is susceptible to mistakes, which can frustrate and dissatisfy the user.

-6. A bad experience with virtual assistants can also be caused by not being able to personally configure them.
+6. Not being able to personally configure virtual assistants can also lead to a bad experience.
 Because they are trained to help many different people, they might not always give you the answers or solutions you need.

 7. Inadequate training or development of the virtual assistant can result in a poor user experience.
 If the AI is not properly trained to handle various tasks and scenarios, it may struggle to provide satisfactory results.